-- Working virtually makes it harder to collaborate and connect with colleagues who are back in the office
+- Teams working virtually may find it harder to collaborate and connect with colleagues who are back in the office

 Showing up with empathy — the ability to stand in someone else’s shoes, to see from their perspective — is especially important right now.
 Having a pulse on your team is the best way (and maybe the only way) to meet the needs of people, so they can respond to the needs of the business.

 There are a few key practices you can focus on to strengthen your ability to lead with empathy:

 Show openness to new perspectives and ideas, and a willingness to understand more about the experiences of those you work with.
 Listening deeply allows you not only to learn the facts, but to recognize the feelings that may go along with them.
 Curiosity and listening make it possible for you to continuously connect and empathize.
 When you build a culture with curiosity and deep listening, you and your team can learn your way through any challenge.

 Especially in challenging times, your teams are looking to you for any clarity and direction you can provide.
 They’re also looking for you to be human.
 You don’t have all the answers (and don’t need to by yourself, either).
 It’s okay to admit when you don’t know, and to share your concerns and frustrations.
 It’s okay to make mistakes.
 It’s healthy to notice, name, and share your own feelings.
 And it’s critical to be transparent about challenges.
 But also — share your hopes, your commitments, and your desire to create solutions together.
 You’ll build trust through your openness and invitation to your team to learn and solve problems together.